-Seacliff Plaza upgrade Stage 1 (subject to grant funding) - an additional \$1.07 million including \$300,000 grant funding
+Seacliff Plaza upgrade Stage 1 - an additional \$1.07 million further funding sought

-Subject to grant funding we will construct a new amenities block and develop a detailed design of an upgrade to Seacliff Plaza which includes landscaping, new traffic controls and improved pedestrian access.
+We will construct a new amenities block and develop a detailed design of an upgrade to Seacliff Plaza which includes landscaping, new traffic controls and improved pedestrian access.

-Old Buffalo replica site detailed design (subject to grant funding) - \$200,000
+Old Buffalo replica site detailed design (grant funding secured) - \$200,000

-Having completed a concept design and community engagement for the old Buffalo replica site in 2020, council will work in partnership with community representatives to develop a detailed design for this important heritage area.
+Having completed a concept design and community engagement for the old Buffalo replica site in 2020, council will work in partnership with traditional owners and community representatives to develop a detailed design for this important heritage area.